Medically reviewed by Drugs.com. Last updated on Apr 11, 2022.

-A doctor or other trained health professional will give you pertuzumab while you are in a hospital or cancer treatment center. pertuzumab is given through a needle placed in a vein.
+A doctor or other trained health professional will give you pertuzumab while you are in a hospital or cancer treatment center.
+It is given through a needle placed into a vein.
 It is usually given once every 3 weeks.

 It is very important that your doctor check your progress at regular visits to make sure that pertuzumab is working properly and to check for unwanted effects.
 Be sure to keep all appointments.

 Your unborn baby could be harmed if you use pertuzumab while you are pregnant.
-Use an effective form of birth control to keep from getting pregnant during treatment and for 7 months after the last dose of pertuzumab.
+Use an effective form of birth control to keep from getting pregnant during treatment with pertuzumab and for 7 months after the last dose.
 Tell your doctor right away if you think you have become pregnant.

-pertuzumab may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Pertuzumab may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you have a rash, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you get the injection.